ibm-cloud-docs/vpc/file_storage_vpc_create_replication.md

 # Creating replica file shares
 {: #file-storage-create-replication}

-Create replica file share in a different zone in your region in the UI, from the CLI, or with the API.
+Create a replica file share in a different zone in your region in the UI, from the CLI, or with the API.
 {: shortdesc}

 ## Adding replication to a file share in the UI
 {: #fs-create-replica-ui}
 {: ui}

-You can create a replica of your file share from the list of all file shares or file share details page.
+You can create a replica of your file share from the list of all file shares or the file share details page.
 Replica file shares are created in the same region, but in a different zone than the primary share's zone.

 Provision a file share as described in [Create a file share and mount target in the UI](/docs/vpc?topic=vpc-file-storage-create&interface=ui#fs-create-share-target-ui).
 When the file share appears as "stable" on the File shares for VPC page, click the ellipsis ![Actions icon](../icons/action-menu-icon.svg "Actions").
 Then, click **Create replica**.